Axel Braun

-Axel Braun (born Alessandro Re) is an Italian-American adult film producer and director known for his productions of pornographic parodies.
+Axel Braun (born September 22, 1966) is an Italian-American adult film producer and director known for his productions of pornographic parodies.
+He is the most awarded director in the history of adult films.

 The son of Lasse Braun, he is an AVN Hall of Fame, XRCO Hall of Fame and NightMoves Hall of Fame inductee.

 Early life

 Axel was born and raised in Milan, Italy.
 His mother had a brief affair with adult film director Lasse Braun.
 Axel didn't meet Lasse until he was 14.
 He attended film school at Columbia College Hollywood.

 Career

 Braun has directed over 500 movies since 1990.
 Braun's movie Batman XXX: A Porn Parody was the best-selling and best-renting title of 2010.
 Due to the success of Batman XXX, Vivid Entertainment created a new line to capitalize on the superhero and sci-fi genres called Vivid Superhero and Braun was named leading director for the initiative.
 In 2013, Braun left Vivid and signed an exclusive directing contract with Wicked Pictures to launch Wicked Fairy Tales and Wicked Comix, two imprints dedicated exclusively to fairy tale and comic book parodies.

 In December 2020, following the acquisition of Wicked Pictures by Gamma Entertainment, Braun was appointed Head of Production for the company.
+On June 23, 2023, Braun announced his retirement from the adult industry after a career spanning 33 years.